paymill/paymill-prestashop/README.md

 PAYMILL-Prestashop Extension for credit card and direct debit payments
 ==================

-PAYMILL extension for Prestashop compatible with: 1.5+ (tested for 1.5.5.0).
+PAYMILL extension for Prestashop compatible with: 1.5+ (tested for 1.5.5.0) and 1.6 (tested for 1.6.0.5).
 This extension installs two payment methods: Credit card and direct debit.

 ## Your Advantages
 * PCI DSS compatibility